 Fresh snowfall provides another prime time to closely evaluate fence lines.
 Not only can you find what predator food sources are living in the area, but what travel routes the predators themselves are using.
 At this point, take time to study the area and figure out why animals are traveling those pathways.

-Other factors that influence fence line usage include human activity, be it hunting for upland birds or deer, which tends to force those species into the confines of thick fencerows in search of refuge.
+Other factors that influence fence line usage includes human activity, be it hunting for upland birds or deer, which tends to force those species into the confines of thick fencerows in search of refuge.
 At the same time, as various upland bird species gather in their larger winter flocks, or vertically migrate to lower elevation habitats, which often include fencerows, this can draw predators in on a seasonal basis.
-If predators aren't there year-round, it's likely due to the fact little food exists.
+If predators aren’t there year-round, it’s likely due to the fact little food exists.

-By paying attention to environmental details, hunters may discover the value fence lines have to offer.
-If this is a habitat that's gone overlooked, take the time to assess what's in the area.
+If this is a habitat that’s gone overlooked, take the time to assess what’s in the area.
 Chances are, there could be some fantastic hunting opportunities right at your fingertips.